dr-pnut/WebRevShell/README.md

-# WebRevShell
+# WebShell
-A PHP reverse shell that is accessible not using a listener.
+A PHP shell that is accessible not using a listener.

 # Disclaimer